Fred Funk: Senior career

 In August 2008, Funk won his first senior major, the JELD-WEN Tradition.

 After years of chronic knee pain, Funk underwent a total knee replacement in 2009.
 Later that year, on June 8, 2009, he became the oldest qualifier, at age 53, for the U.S. Open at Bethpage Black by shooting 139 over 36 holes at Woodmont Country Club in Rockville, Maryland, surviving a playoff.
 In August 2009, Funk won his second major championship on the Champions Tour at the 2009 U.S. Senior Open at Crooked Stick Golf Club in Carmel, Indiana.
 Funk dominated the rest of the field and cruised to a six-stroke victory over Joey Sindelar.

 With his third senior major victory at the 2010 Jeld-Wen Tradition, he became the first player to win a PGA Tour-sanctioned event after knee-replacement surgery.

 A popular player on tour, his fans are referred to as "Funk's Punks."
 The iconic songs — Play That Funky Music and Give Up the Funk — have become theme songs for the fan favorite.

 Funk has publicly endorsed a number of products including clubs, greens, and golf balls.
 He maintains professional relationships with Southwest Greens, TaylorMade for its clubs, Titleist golf balls, and Stryker Orthopaedics.

 As of the 2013–14 season at age 57, Funk currently still plays in several PGA Tour events a year while devoting most of his time to the Champions Tour.

 At the end of the 2013 season, Funk ranked 38th in career PGA Tour earnings with just over $21 million in earnings.
 He ranked 23rd in all-time Champions Tour earnings with over $9.1 million.

 Personal life

+In the 1980s, Funk got married for the first time.
+He has a son, Eric Justin, born in 1991.
+He was divorced in 1992.

-Funk married his wife, Sharon (Archer), in 1994.
-They currently reside in Ponte Vedra Beach, Florida.
-They had a son, Taylor Christian, in 1995.
-He played golf for Ponte Vedra High School and won the Florida 2A state championship in October 2013 and later the University of Texas.
+In 1994, Funk married Sharon (née Archer), the daughter of Texan congressman Bill Archer.
+They have two children.
+Their son, Taylor Christian, played golf for Ponte Vedra High School and won the Florida 2A state championship.
 Taylor turned professional in 2017.
-They have a daughter, Perri Leigh, born in 1999.
-Fred has a son, Eric Justin, born in 1991 during Fred's first marriage, which ended in 1992; Eric graduated from Virginia Tech in 2013.